brianreavis/sifter.js/README.md

 {"score": 0.2692307692307692, "id": 2}
 ```

-The sorting options are only acknowledged when searching by an empty string.
-Otherwise, sorting will always be by best-match.
+Items are sorted by best-match, primarily.
+If two or more items have the same score (which will be the case when searching with an empty string), it will resort to the fields listed in the "sort" option.

 The full result comes back in the format of:

 ```js
 {